tapascript/next-js-discord/README.md

-# Next.js and Discord Server Integration
+# Next.js and Discord Server Integration Using Webhook 🔌

-This repository contains the code examples of building project with Next.js and Discord Server Webhook.
+This repository contains the code examples of building projects with Next.js and Discord Server Webhook.

-## Cheeck out the video tutorial
+## Check out the video tutorial

 TBA